mimmi20/monolog-laminas-factory/README.md

 ### Log specific servers and networked logging

 #### SocketHandler
 Logs records to [sockets](http://php.net/fsockopen), use this for UNIX and TCP sockets.
 See an [example](https://github.com/Seldaek/monolog/blob/master/doc/sockets.md).
+Requires the sockets Extension.

 ```php
 <?php